 - the alleged assault is perpetrated by a resident with an assessed cognitive or mental impairment, and care arrangements are put in place to manage the behaviour within 24 hours

-- when previous reports of the same or similar incidents have been made to the police and the Commission (see 'previous reports' section, below).
+- when previous reports of the same, or substantially the same, incidents have been made to the police and the Commission (see 'previous reports' section, below).

 These limited circumstances do not prevent an approved provider from reporting an assault to the police or the Commission.

 - Cognitive impairment refers to declining ability in judgement, memory, learning, comprehension, reasoning and/or problem solving and can result from a number of conditions, including dementia and delirium.

 - Mental impairment includes senility, intellectual disability, mental illness, brain damage, and severe personality disorder.

 Assaults perpetrated by a resident with cognitive or mental impairment

 The requirement to report does not apply if the approved provider meets the following conditions (detailed in the Accountability Principles 2014):

 - within 24 hours of receiving an allegation or the start of the suspicion, the approved provider forms an opinion that the assault was committed by a resident, and